pointfreeco/pointfreeco/Sources/Transcripts/BlogPosts/BlogPost0109.md

     XCTAssertEqual(model.screenshotCount, 1)
     ```

-    Note that this method will be superceded by the official method coming to Swift 5.9 thanks
+    Note that this method will be superseded by the official method coming to Swift 5.9 thanks to
-    to this [accepted proposal][stream-proposal].
+    this [accepted proposal][stream-proposal].

   * Static [`AsyncStream.never`][stream-never-source] and
     [`AsyncThrowingStream.never`][throwing-stream-never-source] helpers are provided that represent